Linda Le: Career

-Her early fame came after some of her cosplays were featured in the showcase book Otacool 2 by Japanese toy and collectible company Kotobukiya.
-Le then collaborated with Street Fighter artist Long Vo to create artwork and a comic for Udon Entertainment's book VENT, as well as with Sideshow Collectibles' sculptor Tim Miller, theCHIVE, Gibson Guitar Corporation, KusoVinyl, Myx TV, Manga Entertainment UK and Bang Zoom!
+Le's early fame came after some of her cosplays were featured in the showcase book Otacool 2 by Japanese toy and collectible company Kotobukiya.
+Le then collaborated with Street Fighter artist Long Vo to create artwork and a comic for Udon Entertainment's book Vent, as well as with Sideshow Collectibles' sculptor Tim Miller, theCHIVE, Gibson Guitar Corporation, KusoVinyl, Myx TV, Manga Entertainment UK and Bang Zoom!
 Entertainment, Jessica Chobot, and other artists and companies in the USA and Japan.
-Le is a part of costume and armor prop-making group Team Mantium Designs, later renamed Mantium Industries, and a video gamer sponsored by Mad Catz.
-Le has been writing a column for YouBentMyWookie and in 2012 she joined Nerdist Industries to produce Just Cos, an Internet show about the world of cosplay, co-hosted by Chloe Dykstra.
+Le was part of costume and armor prop-making group Team Mantium Designs, later renamed Mantium Industries, and a video gamer sponsored by Mad Catz.

+Le wrote a column for YouBentMyWookie and in 2012 she joined Nerdist Industries to produce Just Cos, an Internet show about the world of cosplay, co-hosted by Chloe Dykstra.
 Le was a member of Kat Gunn's professional gaming and cosplay team, Less Than 3 (LT3), which was also sponsored by Mad Catz.
-FHM Singapore featured her in the December 2013 issue, including on the cover.
+In 2013, FHM Singapore featured Le in the December issue, including on the cover.

-She is a particular fan of Psylocke from X-Men, of whom she cosplayed in every version of the character, and of Morrigan Aensland from Darkstalkers.
-In 2013 interviews, Le said she works "almost 15 hour days and sleep about the maximum is around 4 hours", her favourite costume so far was the one of Teresa from Claymore, the most ambitious costume was Morrigan's, and the oddest costume request she has got was "the almost-naked Kasumi from Dead or Alive."
-She has been to over 200 American fan conventions between 2008 and 2013, when she has decided to "take some time off" later that year.
+Among her popular cosplay performances are Psylocke from X-Men, and Morrigan Aensland from Darkstalkers.
+In 2013 interviews, Le said she works "almost 15 hour days" and sleeps a maximum of 4 hours.
+From 2008 to 2013, she appeared at over 200 American fan conventions.

 Amped Asia in 2010 called her "probably the #1 most universally attractive Asian girl on the planet due to her geekiness (and sexiness too)."
 IGN in 2011 opined "her cosplay skill is off the charts."
 According to Kotaku in 2012, "Linda is a cosplay machine, renowned not just for the quality of her costumes, but their variety as well;" Kotaku has also previously described her as "incredibly attractive" and her works as "amazing".
 Asked in 2013 as where she sees herself in 20 years from now, Le answered: "Cosplay is great, but I can't be doing it forever ...
 Hopefully, I'll have my own costume line, come up with toys and do something related to the arts scene."

+in 2024, Le hosted the Monster Hunter 20th Anniversary Creator Spotlight at TwitchCon San Diego.